mtov/engsoftmoderna/en/chapter1.md

 validation.
 Verification aims to ensure that a system complies with its specification.
-With validation, the objective is to ensure that the system meets the customers needs.
+With validation, the objective is to ensure that the system meets the customers' needs.
 The difference between the concepts only exists because a system's specification might not attend the needs of its customers.
 This mismatch can be caused by an error in the requirements specification phase.
 For example, developers